k2bd/poetry-library-template/README.md

 1. Create a PyPI token with write access for this package, and add it as the `PYPI_PASSWORD` action secret.
 1. Create and test your library.
 1. Update the distribution information such as classifiers and repo location in `pyproject.toml`.
+1. Write docs in `docs/`, including updating the project information in `docs/conf.py`
 1. When you're ready to release the first version, run the release GitHub action with the "major", "minor", or "patch" option.
 1. Remove this section from `README.md`.
 1. Happy hacking!